AutomateSecOps/EDgaR-Utility/README.md

 ### Conditional Tines Page Feature

+We use a Tines webform to initiate the workflow.

-Tines introduced a new feature for Pages.
+Tines introduced a new feature for Tines Pages.
 The page builder can hide or show page elements based on certain conditions.

-We used this new feature to hide CrowdStrike tags that a department may not use.
+We used this new feature in our CrowdStrike tagging webform to hide CrowdStrike tags that a department may not use.

 <img src="./images/Tines-Pages-Conditions-1.png">